clhedrick/kerberos/README.md

 git clone https://github.com/clhedrick/kerberos.git

-I'm keeping a copy on /staff/src for consistency with other software, but the primary repository is github.
-If you need to change it please ask hedrick to add you to the repository.

-Note that much of this is based on various code by Russ Allbery.

-For non-Rutgers people: I think kgetcred and credserv are safe to use.
-I expect to change them over the next few months, but if you're happy with what they do, I think it's OK.
-I haven't used renewd enough yet to feel safe in using it in production.
-I'd be happy to get feedback about it.

 # Goals

 1. Secure NFS.
 Make sure users can't install systems at an IP where we've exported a file system and then access all files.